SMSD75/Redefining_Normal_ACCV24/Multiobject_bench/README.md

 ## Getting Started
 To get started with the benchmark, follow the instructions in the respective repository folders.
 Use the requirements.txt or the env.yml files to create the environment.

-## License
-This benchmark is distributed under the [MIT License](LICENSE).
-Please review the license file before using or contributing to the repository.